 If you have a narrowed or blocked artery, your risk of a heart attack or stroke drastically increases.
-At Sunnyvale Cardiology in Sunnyvale, Texas, cardiologists Prasad Maddukuri, MD, FACC, MRCP, or Adam Reynolds, MD, inserts cardiac stents during angioplasties to open blockages and lower your risk of life-threatening complications in the future.
+At Sunnyvale Cardiology in Sunnyvale, Texas, cardiologists Prasad Maddukuri, MD, FACC, MRCP, inserts cardiac stents during angioplasties to open blockages and lower your risk of life-threatening complications in the future.
 Call Sunnyvale Cardiology to learn more about cardiac stents or schedule an appointment online today.

 An angioplasty is a procedure your cardiologist uses to open narrowed or blocked blood vessels that supply blood to your heart.
 During the procedure, he places a stent, or a small metal mesh tube, that expands inside of a coronary artery to open it up and prevent future blockages.

 Your cardiologist lets you know if a cardiac stent is right for you based on your symptoms and results of heart function or imaging tests.
 Symptoms of atherosclerosis, or hardening and narrowing of the arteries, include:

 You might not experience symptoms with atherosclerosis, but if you’re at risk of developing it, your cardiologist may recommend heart function or imaging tests for early detection.

 Follow your cardiologist’s instructions prior to cardiac stent placement.
 You might require routine blood or imaging tests prior to the procedure or be instructed to avoid eating and drinking 6-8 hours before surgery.
 Take all your medications with you to surgery and arrange for someone to drive you home.

 Your cardiologist uses local anesthesia during cardiac stent placement, so you’ll be awake during the procedure but sedated.
 He places antiseptic solution and a sterile sheet over your body and applies electrode pads to your chest to monitor your heart.
 You’re also given an IV containing fluids and medications.